 Brother helps improve clinical efficiency with point-of-care mobile printing

-In the USA, there is a growing trend toward medical rehabilitation in the home, and the number of home health care agencies and home health care visits is on the rise.
+In the U.S., there is a growing trend toward medical rehabilitation in the home, and the number of home health care agencies and home health care visits is on the rise.

-In January 2017, the Centers for Medicare & Medicaid Services (CMS), an organization that administers major health care programs in the United States, updated its regulations for home health care providers.
-The update includes a provision that home health agencies involved in CMS programs must provide patients with a written plan of care; which might include medication lists, treatment schedules, therapy instructions and more.
+In January 2017, the Centers for Medicare & Medicaid Services (CMS), an organization that administers major health care programs in the U.S., updated its regulations for home health care providers.
+The update includes a provision that home health agencies involved in CMS programs must provide patients with a written plan of care, which might include medication lists, treatment schedules, therapy instructions and more.

 These two factors-the growth in the number of home health providers and the requirement by CMS-have created new need for printing, such as a plan of care, at the patient's residence.